-- On 5th October, the Court of Appeal handed down its Judgment in The Maduro Board of the Central Bank of Venezuela (Appellant) v The Guaidó Board of the Central Bank of Venezuela (Respondent) EWCA Civ 1249.
-Nicholas Vineall QC, Joint Head of Chambers of 4 Pump Court, appeared for the successful Appellant.
+- On 5th October, the Court of Appeal handed down its judgment in The Maduro Board of the Central Bank of Venezuela (Appellant) v The Guaidó Board of the Central Bank of Venezuela (Respondent) EWCA Civ 1249.
+Nicholas Vineall KC, Joint Head of Chambers of 4 Pump Court, appeared for the successful Appellant.

 - This is a case of major international importance.
 It turns mainly on the question of who is entitled to give instructions on behalf of the Central Bank of Venezuela (“BCV”) and therefore who can control and access major foreign currency reserves held by the Bank of England and other financial institutions on behalf of BCV.
 Teare J at first instance concluded that the UK government had unequivocally recognised Mr Guaidó as President of Venezuela and that therefore the doctrines of “one voice” and “act of state” meant that it was inappropriate for the Court to diverge from this recognition and also that it had no jurisdiction in relation to the legislation which had authorised Mr Guaidó to appoint the new Ad Hoc Board of the BCV.

 - The Court of Appeal, however, was persuaded that the UK government’s recognition of Mr Guaidó as de jure President left open the possibility of still recognising Mr Maduro as de facto President.
 Therefore, it recommended seeking clarification on this point from the FCO and concluded that it was premature to decide other linked preliminary issues and remitted the matter to the Commercial Court.